GopediaPro/gopedia/design_docs/implementation_strategy.md

 # Gopedia Implementation Strategy & Directory Structure

 ## Overview
 This document outlines the step-by-step implementation strategy for **Gopedia: Headless Contextual Data Engine**.
-It aligns with the Hexagonal Architecture and prepares for the integration of gRPC plugins.
+It aligns with the Hexagonal Architecture and prepares for the integration of HTTP API plugins.

 ## Directory Structure Proposal
 To align with the `README.md` and standard practices, we propose moving the source code into a `src` directory.